Human Factors Professional Association

 Check out all of the projects in the Research Portal that make Florida Tech a world-class research institution!

 Florida Tech's College of Aeronautics is consistently recognized for offering one of the best university-based aviation programs in the country.
-In keeping with this notable distinction, Florida Tech's Ph.D. aviation science degree is the first doctoral aviation program in the nation offered by a Tier One Best National University.
-It is accredited by The Aviation Accreditation Board International.
+In keeping with this notable distinction, Florida Tech's Ph.D. aviation science degree is one of the first doctoral aviation program in the nation and is accredited by The Aviation Accreditation Board International.